 - Raise the visibility of and bring recognition to the breadth and excellence of the arts at BU

 - Increase student access to and engagement with the arts at BU and in the Boston area, so that BU students develop an active and participatory role in the arts as a meaningful element of their BU experience

-- Support student, faculty, and staff initiatives that build community by engaging individuals in the practice of, participation in, and intellectual dialogue around art and art making
+- Support initiatives that build community by engaging individuals in the practice of, participation in, and intellectual dialogue around art and art making

 - Encourage meaningful opportunities for the BU community and the Boston area community to connect via the arts

 For more information about the BU Arts Initiative’s programming and impact, see our past annual reports.

 While we collaborate and partner with many offices and departments across the university for specific programs, there are a few offices whose vision and priorities align deeply with ours and with whom we frequently collaborate and consult; those include: Diversity & Inclusion, Student Wellbeing, Innovate@BU, The Newbury Center, and the Initiative on Cities, check out the fantastic work of each of these programs.

 Each semester, we partner with faculty to present artist residency events.
 These events are planned in full partnership with the faculty, and programming is deeply embedded in the academic mission of the university, interdisciplinary, and usually engage multiple schools and programs within the university.